 - Use a large typeface – Times New Roman 12 or Arial 12 are good starting points

 - Use wide margins to facilitate notes by the judge (at least 2.5 cm)

 - Number the pages at the bottom of the page

 This is so that it is easy to refer to specific parts of the skeleton at the hearing, if you need to.
-And the judge can ask you about a specific part of it.
+And the judge can ask you about a specific part of it by referring to the paragraph number.
 You can go there quickly with a paragraph reference.
 Make the judge's job easier.

 - Use headings and subheadings with different emphasis to guide the structure

-- Rather than recite materials which appears in the Application Bundle, cross references should be used to the tab number, page number and paragraph in the application bundle.
+- Rather than recite material which appears in the application bundle, cross references should be used to the tab number, page number and paragraph in the application bundle.
 See paragraphs 6 and 7 of the example skeleton argument below.